 How to Become a Police Officer in Colorado Springs

 Situated just east of the Rocky Mountains and at the base of Pikes Peak, Colorado Springs is often listed as one of the best places to live in the country, especially among larger cities.
-With a population of 445,830, Colorado Springs is large but is still close to the kinds of outdoor recreation that Coloradans love.
-With a cost of living that is just 0.90% above the national average, a cop here can earn a comfortable living and enjoy all the city and surrounding areas have to offer.1 The process for joining the Colorado Springs Police Department (CSPD) is outlined below.
+With a population nearing 500,000, Colorado Springs is large but maintains a small-town feel and is close to the kinds of outdoor recreation that Coloradans have grown to love.
+With a cost of living that is just 0.90% above the national average, a police officer here can earn a comfortable living and enjoy all that the city and surrounding areas have to offer.1 The process for joining the Colorado Springs Police Department (CSPD) is outlined below.

 Colorado Springs Police Officer Requirements

 To be hired as a police recruit by the CSPD, a candidate must first meet certain minimum requirements.
-These include an age of at least 21, a high school diploma or GED, and either an associate’s degree or 60 hours of college credit towards a degree.
+These include being at least 21 years of age and having a high school diploma or GED plus either an associate’s degree or 60 hours of college credit towards a degree.
+An Alternate Education Program is also available for those who have at least 30 college semester hours.
 New recruits must also be free of any felony convictions, must be eligible to work in the US, must have a valid Colorado driver’s license, and must not have been dishonorably discharged from any branch of the military.

-The first step in the process of becoming a CSPD officer is to fill out an online application.
-Those applicants who meet the minimum requirements will then fill out a personal history questionnaire and take a written test and a physical ability test.
-Those who pass the tests will be scheduled for an oral interview.
-From this point, applicants may be selected to be offered conditional employment.
-These need to pass a background check, a polygraph exam, and medical and psychological exams before being fully hired by the Department.
+The first step in the process of becoming a CSPD officer is to fill out an online application, or, if the application process is not currently open, a job interest card.
+Those applicants who meet the minimum requirements will then fill out a personal history questionnaire and take a written test and a physical ability test (PAT).
+Those who pass the tests will be scheduled for an oral board interview.
+From this point, applicants may be offered conditional employment as CSPD police officers.
+These applicants must pass a background check, a polygraph exam, and medical and psychological exams before being fully hired by the Department.

 Colorado Springs Police Department Information